shaunduncan/smokesignal/README.md

 Requirements & Compatibility
 ----------------------------

-`smokesignal.py` requires no dependencies outside of the python standard library.
+`smokesignal` requires no dependencies outside of the python standard library.
 It has been tested on and is compatible with python versions 2.6, 2.7, 3.2, and 3.3.

 How To Use
 ----------

-Most uses of `smokesignal.py` involve the functions `on`, which registers a single method to respond to a signal, and `emit`, which sends a signal.
+Most uses of `smokesignal` involve the functions `on`, which registers a single method to respond to a signal, and `emit`, which sends a signal.
 The `on` method can be used either as a decorator or as a plain function call: